Package 'season'

 type

-daily” for dates, “monthly” for months, “hourly” for hours.
+"daily" for dates, "monthly" for months, "hourly" for hours, "weekly" for weeks.

 text